 Air quality in the Illawarra is similar to other Australian cities and is generally good by international standards.
-Over the past five years (2010-2014) air quality in the Illawarra was 'very good or good' for 78% to 85% of the time, 'fair' for 13% to 20% of the time, and 'poor or worse' for one per cent to seven per cent of the time.
+Over the past 5 years (2010-2014) air quality in the Illawarra was 'very good or good' for 78% to 85% of the time, 'fair' for 13% to 20% of the time, and 'poor or worse' for 1% to 7% of the time.
 Information about how these Air Quality Index categories correspond to different levels of health risk is available from NSW Health.

 Poor air quality generally occurs as a result of high levels of particle or ozone pollution.
 Years affected by bushfires, dust storms and high temperatures usually have the greatest number of 'poor or worse' air quality days.

 Air quality in the Illawarra has been generally improving over time.
 Carbon monoxide, nitrogen dioxide, sulfur dioxide and lead levels have decreased since the 1990s and are all consistently below national standards.

 Particle (PM10 and PM2.5) and ozone levels vary from year to year, often higher in hotter, drier years.
 They can exceed national standards from time-to-time, posing health risks.

 Health effects from particle and ozone pollution are known to occur at levels below the current national standards, so continued efforts to reduce air pollutants will provide additional health benefits.

 Air quality affected by regional and other sources